 What you May Want to Bring

-A topic you care about.
-It can be a vague idea, a work-related or creative project.
-If you don’t have one, you can still join; many people find their topic during Session 1.
+Bring your unfinished thoughts, vague ideas, half-finished projects, or any topic you care about.
+If you don’t have one, you can still join; many people find their topic during Session #1.

 In addition, you need a notebook (or a prepared document on your computer), drawing utensils, and a big sheet of paper.